 #10.
 Job portals allow us to create multiple profiles and multiple cover letters.
 Though great, I personally find this confusing.
 If you are like me, one profile with one cover letter (make changes as needed) works best.
 But if multiple options are your thing, then more power to you.

 On a personal note, we think so many negative things about why job offers are not coming to us.
-We blame the location where we live, the lack of contacts in the field, the holiday season (or the specific time of the year) and many more.
-There are some things that are beyond our control – so instead of concentrating on them – try to improve yourselves each day and make yourself job ready – despite all odds.
+We blame the location where we live, the lack of contacts in the field, the holiday season (or the specific time of the year) and much more.
+There are some things that are beyond our control – so instead of concentrating on them – try to improve ourselves each day and make yourself job ready – despite all odds.

-The work world is changing, work life balance is improving and geographical locations no longer hold major significance – this might be the time for you to grab that opportunity that will just fit your life style perfectly.
+The work world is changing, work-life balance is improving and geographical locations no longer hold major significance – this might be the time for you to grab that opportunity that will just fit your lifestyle perfectly.
 Also, no one can stop a great potential intellectual mind from being put to use.

 So, start your pursuit now.
 Let nothing stand in your way.